SanthoshKumarb8888/terraform-cms/README.md

 # terraform-cms
-this is used to create the infrastructure of s3 bucket.
+this is used to create the infrastructure of cms project.